 The Problem – Too Many Data Models

-Power BI has so many great features it seems almost sacrilegious to discuss problems, however one of the problems that can occur in the world of Self Service BI is the proliferation of different versions of essentially the same data model.
-This is made worse by the fact that you can publish the same data model to multiple workspaces at PowerBI.com.
+Power BI has so many great features it seems almost sacrilegious to raise problems that can surface when unleashing this fabulous self service BI tool to the user base.
+Having said that, one of the problems that can occur in the world of self service BI is the proliferation of slightly different versions of essentially the same data model.
+The problem is made worse by the fact that you can publish the same data model to multiple workspaces at PowerBI.com, essentially multiplying the problem.
 Note: data model and dataset are essentially the same thing – I refer to data model when using Power BI Desktop, but when it is published to PowerBI.com it is officially called a dataset.

 What is the Golden Dataset?

 The Golden Dataset is a master Power BI Data Model that is loaded to PowerBI.com with or without a report attached.
 (Actually currently you must have at least a single page in your report, even if it is blank, but you can delete it once loaded to PowerBI.com if you like).
-Once you have your Golden Dataset loaded to PowerBI.com, you can build as many new ‘thin’ reports as you need directly from Power BI Desktop by connecting Power BI Desktop directly to PowerBI.com with Get Data -> Power BI Service.
+Once you have your Golden Dataset loaded to PowerBI.com, you can build as many new ‘thin’ reports as you need in Power BI Desktop by connecting Power BI Desktop directly to PowerBI.com with Get Data -> Power BI Service.

 The advantages of taking this approach are:

 - You only have one dataset/data model to maintain.
 This will use less space, use less resources to keep the data up to date, and also eliminate the proliferation of slightly different versions of the data model.